pharpend/eros-http/README.md

 # Usage

-If the server receives a GET request, it returns an plain-text representation of this file.
+If the server receives a GET request, it returns an HTML representation of this file.

 It takes an input string via POST, and returns some data in JSON mapping each phraselist to the score for the input string.
 The JSON is compressed.